ULTIMATE-YORK/ULTIMATE/ULTIMATE_MODEL_MANAGER/design/srs.md

 - **NFR3**: The tool shall provide clear visual cues and labels for all interactive components, such as models, parameters, and properties.
 - **NFR4**: Error messages and system prompts shall be clear and informative, aiding in user troubleshooting.
 - **NFR5**: The command-line interface shall provide concise help messages and usage instructions via a --help flag.
+- **NFRx**: Prevent duplicate models from being added to project.
+- **NFRx**: Remove add buttons for parameter types if the selected model has no UPs.
+- **NFR21**: The system shall display a progress indicator during verification.

 ### 4.2 Performance